Public Sector Financial Management

-We have a broad national and international network of reliable and experienced partners in the field of public financial management and development cooperation.
-In particular, we maintain strategic partnerships with:
+We have a broad national and international network of reliable and experienced partners in the field of financial management of public organisations and NPOs.
+In particular, we have strategic project partnerships with:

-- The Chartered Institute of Public Finance and Accountancy (CIPFA) in the training and further education of public sector accountants;
+- Chartered Institute of Public Finance and Accountancy (CIPFA), UK

 Our team, from left to right

 - Dr. Sandro Fuchs, Head Center for Public Financial Management / Lecturer

 - Dr. Andreas Bergmann, Director of Department Public Sector and Professor

 - Dr. Oriana Ponta, Project Manager Impact Evaluations

 - Lukas Augustin, Project Manager Public Finance